edwardgarza/mpc-hvac-controller/README.md

 3. Outdoor temperature
 4. Wind speed

-I am hoping this will be relatively small and constant for areas and can be compensated for by the Natural Ventillation class.
+I am hoping this will be relatively small and constant.

-<h3>Building Attributes</h3>

-Buildings have windows, walls, roofs, and floors explicitly modeled.
-They will be modeled as simply as possible with as few objects and may not exactly map to reality.
-Once again, the hope here is that the model will be able to compensate with different parameters.

 <h3>Heating/Cooling Modeling</h3>
 Both electric resistance and combustion fuel have efficiencies independent of external temperature.
 However, heat pumps and air conditioner units have variable efficiencies.